 The results of the investigation indicated that there are areas within the PCF with varying amounts of sediment buildup.
 Analytical data for the sediment samples collected from random locations of sediment buildup indicate the presence of Site-related constituents of concern (COCs).
 Therefore, to eliminate the potential for deposition of sediments containing Site-related COCs to the Cove, GSH has prepared this Work Plan for the removal of the sediment buildups.
 Sediment will be removed from the beginning of the PCF located south of the intersection of Nash Road and Walck Road and the terminus of the PCF at the Cove.

 Scope of Work Details

-The containment and treatment system that is currently operating at the facility is fully functional and will not be affected by this work.
-Construction activities will be commencing in September 2012 and will occur from approximately 8:30 a.m. to 4:30 p.m., Monday through Friday, so that a disturbance to the surrounding community does not occur.
-Work activities are expected to take approximately 6 to 8 weeks to complete.
+Construction activities will be commencing in October 2013 and will occur from approximately 8:30 a.m. to 4:30 p.m., Monday through Friday.
+Work activities are expected to take approximately 4 to 6 weeks to complete.

 Founded in 1921 by Harry M. Dent as General Plastics, Inc., the site changed its name to Durez Plastics and Chemical Co. in 1926.
 In the mid 1950s, the company joined Hooker Chemical until Hooker Chemical was purchased by OCC in the mid 1960s.
 OCC operated the facility until it began slowly shutting down operations in the mid to late 1980s and ceased operations in 1995/1996.
 The Site manufactured various chemicals and plastics for use by industry.
 The primary chemicals used at the Site were phenol and formaldehyde.
 These chemicals were used largely for the production of phenolic resins and molding compound products.